‘Gravel Gertie’

 Plush quarters for the hens indeed.
 This shack, for looks and legal purposes, was a chicken coop–a hen house for pampered poultry.

-So Gertie built her home under the auspices of building a hen house.
+So Gertie built her home under the auspices of creating a hen house.
 It was very nice inside with several rooms and a fireplace.
 The county would check on projects like these, but from a reasonable distance, it looked like chickens lived there.
-They didn’t though.
+They didn’t, though.
 The chickens were kept outside in a wire coop.
-I believe Ms. Inman lived out the rest of her life there.

 In 1852 a survey was made of the southwestern edge of the Mojave Desert.
 The Old Spanish Trail # had become a wagon road bringing thousands of pioneers to the west and developed as a supply route between Los Angeles and Salt Lake City.
 The survey was as accurate as any at that time and followed the trail from near the top of the Cajon Pass to a point where the trail leaves the Mojave River near Fishponds.
 The trail to Salt Lake continues north as we know it, but the river flowing east on this map bears southeast and empties into the Colorado River.
 At the time it was thought the Mojave (spelled Mohahve on the map) River followed this course.
 It did not.
 There was no Mojave Road in 1852 and not many Americans had traversed that portion of the desert.
 As we now know the Mojave River cuts through Afton Canyon and then disappears into the sink of the Mojave before it reaches Soda Lake.